An Algorithmic Framework for Strategic Fair Division: Introduction

 \section{Introduction}

+How should one allocate resources among economic agents with heterogeneous preferences, in a way that is fair to everyone involved?
+The rigorous study of this question dates back to the 1940's; it has led to an extensive body of literature in economics, mathematics, and political science, with several books written on the topic~\cite{Moul03,RW98,BT96,Young94}.
+More recently, fair division has become an important problem in computer science~\cite{Pro09,CLP11,CLPP11,DFHK+11,BFML+12,BCHT+12,Cavallo12,ADH13,KLP13,BPZ13,CLPP13,Pro13,PW14,BBKP+14,SHA15,SHA15b,ABFF15,AMNS15,CG15,AM16}; specific focus areas include the allocation of computational resources~~\cite{GZHK+11,GN12,KPS13,CGG13,PPS15}, and the implementation and deployment of practical, provably fair solutions for real-world problems~\cite{OSB10,AAGW15,GP14,KPS15,GMPZ16,CKMP+16}.

+Among problems in fair division, the so-called \emph{cake cutting} problem is perhaps the most paradigmatic.
+It was formalized by Steinhaus~\cite{Stein48} during World War II and studied in a rich body of literature over the years.
+The \emph{cake} is a metaphor for a heterogeneous divisible resource, such as land, time, memory in shared computing systems, clean water, greenhouse gass emissions, or fossil fuels.

-A large body of literature deals with the so-called \emph{cake cutting} problem --- a misleadingly childish metaphor for the challenging and important task of fairly dividing a heterogeneous divisible good between multiple agents (see, e.g., the recent survey by Procaccia~\cite{Pro13}, and the books by Brams and Taylor~\cite{BT96} and Robertson and Webb~\cite{RW98}).
-Two formal notions of fairness have emerged as the most appealing and well-studied: {proportionality}, in which each of the $n$ agents receives at least a $1/n$-fraction of the entire cake according to its valuation; and \emph{envy-freeness}, which stipulates that no agent would want to swap its own piece with that of another agent.
+Going back to the word ``fair'', two formal notions of fairness have emerged as the most appealing and well-studied in the context of cake cutting: \emph{proportionality}, in which each of the $n$ agents receives at least a $1/n$-fraction of the entire cake according to its valuation; and \emph{envy-freeness}, which stipulates that no agent would wish to swap its own piece with that of another agent.
 At the heart of the cake cutting endeavor is the design of cake cutting \emph{protocols}, which specify an interaction between agents --- typically via iterative steps of manipulating the cake --- such that the final allocation is guaranteed to be proportional or envy-free.